MoTrPAC/motrpac-frontend/README.md

  - redux-thunk middleware used to handle asynchronous requests like for authentication

 #### Security considerations for after backend integrated
- - Currently the the entire state is being stored in localStorage making it such that in the javascript console, I can get, mutate, and push the state to become logged in.
+ - Currently the entire state is being stored in localStorage making it such that in the DevTools console, I can get, mutate, and push the state to become logged in.
  - This breach would not really do anything in terms of revealing data since any calls made to the backend would likely need user information like a password, so if a "hacker" did change the state to be loggedIn, they would also need something along the lines of a username and matching password, in which case they could have accessed that data through the standard user interface.

 #### Potential down the line dependency issues